 - Backward Compatibility.
 Overledger offers the ability to connect to older or “legacy data sources” via external APIs, taking advantage of key aspects of blockchain technology.

 - Simplicity.
 Overledger was designed for ease of use, and its development interface is highly standardized.
 DApp developers can quickly learn the Overledger API to produce cross ledger and standard applications, reducing time to market while simultaneously democratizing development.

 What is Quant?

 Quant (QNT) is an Ethereum token and the system native currency of Overledger, the “world’s first blockchain operating system.”
-The idea behind Overledger is to connect different blockchains to each other, and at the same time connect existing non-blockchain networks to blockchains, thereby facilitating the creation of “internet scale multi-chain applications,” which are otherwise known as mApps.
-In this way, it helps to simplify the development of apps that can run on a multitude of blockchains.
-Overledger thereby serves as an agnostic platform capable of connecting different networks around the world to blockchains, enabling its users to avoid having to rely on any one single vendor or technology.
+The idea behind Overledger is to connect different blockchains, and at the same time, connect existing non-blockchain networks to blockchains, thereby facilitating the creation of “internet-scale multi-chain applications,” which are otherwise known as mApps.
+Overledger thereby serves as an agnostic platform capable of connecting different networks worldwide to blockchains, enabling its users to avoid having to rely on anyone single vendor or technology.
+In this way, it helps simplify the development of apps that can run on a multitude of blockchains.

 History of Quant

-The Quant Network was founded by blockchain technologist Gilbert Verdian in 2017.
-The idea of intertwining blockchains was brought on by the rapid increase in the number of platforms built on Ethereum during 2017, which has started to raise questions on the limitations of using a single protocol, thus ushering in the need for a system of interconnecting various blockchain platforms.
+Blockchain technologist Gilbert Verdian founded the Quant Network in 2017.
+The idea of intertwining blockchains was brought on by the rapid increase in the number of platforms built on Ethereum during 2017, which has started to raise questions on the limitations of using a single protocol, thus ushering in need for a system of interconnecting various blockchain platforms.
 The QNT token sale lasted for one day only, in March 2013.
-The QNT token first hit the cryptocurrency markets in August 2018 and unlike most other ICO products launched that year, steadily increased in value through the year’s end.
+The QNT token first hit the cryptocurrency markets in August 2018 and, unlike most other ICO products launched that year, steadily increased in value through the year’s end.
 By February 2019, it had entered the top 100 coins by market cap.